harrybehn/DataAnalystPortfolio/README.md

 # Harry Behn Francisco - Data Analyst Portfolio
 ## About
 Hi, I'm Harry!
-I have a bachelors degree in Electrical Engineering.
+I have a Bachelors degree in Electrical Engineering.
 I am a detail oriented Data Analyst with more than 4 years of extensive experience in Data Analysis.
 I am skilled in Data management and Analysis including Data Cleaning, Data Transformation and Data Visualization.

 My CV in [pdf](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/Tianna%20Parris%20CV.pdf).